 Open All : Close All

 - Why do I need to obtain professional liability protection this year?

-Your registration fee no longer includes professional liability through CNPS.
+Your College fee no longer includes professional liability through CNPS.
 However, professional liability through CNPS is still a requirement for registration.
-Click here for more information about why this is changing.

 - How do I obtain professional liability protection?

 You must purchase liability protection before your renewal application is approved.
 There are two ways you can do this:

 - through membership in the Association of Registered Nurses of Manitoba